 Install Ryax on Kubernetes¶

-We assume that you are comfortable with Kubernetes and therefore we do not provide too many details on the Kubernetes parts of the installation.
+We assume that you are comfortable with Kubernetes.
+To keep this guide short, we leave out details on the Kubernetes commands.

 Requirements¶